Honeymoon – 1975 to 1977

 Warburg Paribas Becker, Inc. (WPB)

 WPB's activities in the balance of 1974, and 1975-76, were quite favorable.
 Managed or co-managed offerings were up in 1975 by 44% and then in 1976 by 50%.
 Specialized financing, private placement, and merger and acquisition capabilities for independent finance, captive finance, and bank holding companies, and banks themselves, along with lease financing and Title XI ship financing, continued strong, with many new client relationships developed in the process.
-During 1976, WPB moved into corporate real estate financing and took a leading role in Export-Import Bank guaranteed debt financing, including a $367 million co-managed financing for the National Power Corp.
+During 1976, WPB moved into corporate real estate financing and, with the expertise of Bill Pope, took a leading role in Export-Import Bank guaranteed debt financing, including a $367 million co-managed financing for the National Power Corp.
 (Philippines).
 In 1976, WPB served some European interests in acquisitions in the U.S., services that would not likely have come to WPB except for the Warburg and Paribas relationships.

 In early 1976, the firm welcomed Charles (Soapy) Symington, as senior Syndicate Manager with good securities firm experience and industry connections.
 With Lon Moelentine's assistance, Charlie was kept busy with the high growth of WPB's originations, and with handling some 445 underwriting participations during his first year.
 Once again, too, Becker’s distribution capabilities were outstanding.